San Andreas Fault: The HayWired Scenario

-This scenario hypothesizes the potential effects of a 7.0 magnitude earthquake on the San Andreas Fault in the San Francisco Bay Area.
+This scenario hypothesizes the potential effects of a 7.0 magnitude earthquake on the Hayward Fault in the San Francisco Bay Area.
 It aims to estimate the impacts on urban infrastructures along with the rebuilding efforts to both the landscape and economy.
 This study combines not only the geological impacts/effects of the event, but also the societal impacts such as property damage, economic rebuilding, and aims at estimating damages if cities increased risk-reduction.
 It was developed for preparedness geared towards Bay Area residents and as a warning with an attempt to encourage local policy makers to create infrastructure and protections that would further risk reduction and resilience-building.
-This study is a combined effort from experts in the physical sciences, social sciences, and engineering both in the public and private sectors- ranging from urban planners to economists/business professionals.
-Not only does this study aim to estimate the impacts of the event, but aims to estimate the years of rebuilding and funding needed to recover communities from a potential disaster such as the HayWired Scenario.
+This study is a combined effort from experts in the physical sciences, social sciences, and engineering both in the public and private sectors, ranging from urban planners to economists/business professionals.
+Not only does this study aim to estimate the impacts of the event, but also the years of rebuilding and funding needed to recover communities from a potential disaster such as the HayWired Scenario.

 The first volume of the HayWired Scenario study was released in 2017, with consistent continuations and contributions by engineers.
 This continuation was published in the second volume, Engineering Implications, in 2018.